How to automate and grow your business: Beezr Guide

 - Master Data – Data that should exist in singularity (no duplicates).
 An example would be your customer information and product specifications.

-- Transactional Data – Your actual business transactions flowing in and out.
+- Transactional Data – Your actual business transactions flow in and out.

-In the diagram above you will see how each type of data actually affects your business operations.
+In the diagram above, you will see how each data type affects your business operations.

-- Tasks and transactional data combine to create workflow.
+- Tasks and transactional data combine to create a workflow.